Teardrop Peperomia Plant Care (Peperomia orba Care and Common Issues with Remedies

 Watering

-Water Peperomia orba liberally during the growing season and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+Water your Teardrop Peperomia liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

-Reduce watering during the cold season to keep the soil barely moist as growth is minimal at this time but do not allow the soil to dry out completely.
+Reduce watering during the cold season to keep the soil barely moist as growth is minimal at this time. do not allow the soil to dry out completely as it may lead to wilting and drooping leaves.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot disease and eventual death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot.
+Take care not to wet the foliage as it can increase occurence of leaf spot disease.
+You may water the plant from the bottom.
+Read more on how to water houseplants the correct way.

 Light Requirements

-Peperomia orba grows best in medium to bright light away from direct sunlight as it can lead to scorching of the leaves.
+Teardrop Peperomia Plant grows best in medium to bright indirect light (filtered light).
+Keep it away from direct sunlight as it can cause scorching and drooping leaves.

-Rotate the pot every so often to ensure that the plant receives light on all sides for even growth.
+Rotate the pot every so often to ensure that the plant receives light on all sides for even growth as well as prevent legginess.

 Temperature and Humidity